Trees of Graphs as Boundaries of Hyperbolic Groups: -trees of graphs and their decompositions into core and arms

 \begin{lem} \lemlabel{V.10a} Let ${\mathcal V}=(\Gamma, {\mathbf a})$ be a connecting V-system.
 Then the V-tree system $\Theta[{\mathcal V}]$ contains a nonorientable line if and only if there is $v\in V_\Gamma$ such that $a(v)=v$ and there is $p\in\hbox{Lk}(v)$ such that $\alpha_v(p)=p$.
 In particular, if the involution $a:V_\Gamma\to V_\Gamma$ is fixed point free then all lines in the V-tree system $\Theta[{\mathcal V}]$ are orientable. \end{lem} \begin{proof} If there are $v$ and $p$ such that $a(v)=v$ and $\alpha_v(p)=p$, denote by $e$ this edge of $\Gamma$ issuing from $v$ which corresponds to $p$.
 The equalities above obviously imply that in any line $L$ containing an appearance of $e$ we have another appearance of $e$, adjacent to this first appearance, and oppositely oriented.
 Thus any such line $L$ is nonorientable.

-To prove the converse implication, observe that all appearances of any oriented edge $\epsilon$ of $\Gamma$ in lines of $\Theta[{\mathcal V}]$ are followed by adjacent appearances of some uniquely determined by $\epsilon$ other oriented edge (which is not necessarily distinct from $\epsilon$).
+To prove the converse implication, observe that all appearances of any oriented edge $\epsilon$ of $\Gamma$ in lines of $\Theta[{\mathcal V}]$ are followed by adjacent appearances of some other oriented edge uniquely determined by $\epsilon$ (which is not necessarily distinct from $\epsilon$).
 Thus, if some line contains oppositely oriented appearances of some edge, it must also contain, somewhere in between, oppositely oriented and \emph{adjacent} appearances of some other edge, which clearly implies existence of $v$ and $p$ as in the statement.
 This completes the proof. \end{proof}

 \begin{rmkdefn} \rmkdefnlabel{V.11} \begin{enumerate} \item[(1)] If a line $L$ is orientable, and if we fix an order of the doubleton $\partial \gamma_L$ (i.e. of the set of endpoints of the arm $A_L$), then this order induces orientations at all those edges of $\Gamma$, which have appearances in $L$.
 We call such orientations of the above mentioned edges the \emph{order-induced} orientations (with respect to the above fixed order of $\partial \gamma_L$).